In Your House 3: Event

-In the main event, three championships were on the line: Diesel's WWF Championship, Shawn Michaels' WWF Intercontinental Championship, and Yokozuna, and Owen Hart's WWF Tag Team Championship.
-If Diesel had been pinned, he would have lost the WWF Championship, and if Michaels had been pinned, he would have lost the WWF Intercontinental Championship.
-On the night of the show, the WWF announced that the British Bulldog had to replace Owen Hart in the match, as Hart was with his wife at the hospital, as she was giving birth to their second child.
-Near the end of the match, it was revealed that this was just a storyline as Owen Hart rushed to the ring in full wrestling gear, and interfered in the match.
-Moments later, Diesel pinned Owen Hart to win the match, and supposedly win the tag team championship, but it was later announced that while Diesel and Michaels did win the match, they did not win the tag team championship, as Owen Hart was not the legal man in the match.
+In the main event, three championships were on the line: Diesel's WWF Championship, Shawn Michaels's Intercontinental Championship, and Yokozuna and Owen Hart's Tag Team Championship.
+The stipulation was that whoever was pinned would lose their respective title: if Diesel had been pinned, he would have lost the WWF Championship to whoever scored the pin between Yokozuna and Hart; if Michaels had been pinned, he would have lost the Intercontinental Championship to whoever scored the pin between Yokozuna and Hart; and if either Yokozuna or Hart were pinned, they would have lost the Tag Team Championship to Diesel and Michaels.
+On the night of the show, the WWF announced that The British Bulldog had to replace Hart in the match as Hart was with his wife at the hospital, as she was giving birth to their second child.
+Near the end of the match, it was revealed that this was just a storyline as Hart rushed to the ring in full wrestling gear and interfered in the match.
+Moments later, Diesel pinned Hart to win the match, and supposedly the Tag Team Championship for him and Michaels, but it was later announced that while Diesel and Michaels did win the match, they did not win the Tag Team Championship as Hart was not the legal man in the match.